 Nearly all drugs, directly or indirectly, target the brain’s reward system by flooding the circuit with dopamine.
 Dopamine is a neurotransmitter present in regions of the brain that control movement, emotion, motivation, and feelings of pleasure.
-The overstimulation of this system, which normally responds to natural behaviors that are linked to survival (eating, spending time with loved ones, etc.), produces euphoric effects in response to the drugs.
-This reaction sets in motion a pattern that “teaches” people to repeat the behavior of abusing drugs.
+The over stimulation of this system, which normally responds to natural behaviours that are linked to survival (eating, spending time with loved ones, etc.), produces euphoric effects in response to the drugs.
+This reaction sets in motion a pattern that “teaches” people to repeat the behaviour of abusing drugs.

 As a person continues to abuse drugs, the brain adapts to the overwhelming surges in dopamine by producing less dopamine or by reducing the number of dopamine receptors in the reward circuit.
 As a result, dopamine’s impact on the reward circuit is lessened, reducing the abuser’s ability to enjoy the drugs and the things that previously brought pleasure.
 This decrease compels those addicted to drugs to keep abusing drugs in order to attempt to bring their dopamine function back to normal.
 And, they may now require larger amounts of the drug than they first did to achieve the dopamine high—an effect known as tolerance.